Eric Harris and Dylan Klebold

-Eric David Harris (April 9, 1981 – April 20, 1999) and Dylan Bennet Klebold (/ˈkliːboʊld/ KLEE-bohld; September 11, 1981 – April 20, 1999) were American high school seniors and mass murder duo who perpetrated the massacre at Columbine High School on April 20, 1999, in Columbine, Colorado.
-Harris and Klebold killed 13 students and one teacher and wounded 23 others.
-(Note: Harris and Klebold directly wounded 20 people by gunfire; three others received injuries related to the attack.)
-After killing most of their victims in the school's library, they died by suicide.
-At the time, it was the deadliest high school shooting in U.S. history.
+Eric David Harris (April 9, 1981 – April 20, 1999) and Dylan Bennet Klebold (/ˈkliːboʊld/ KLEE-bohld; September 11, 1981 – April 20, 1999) were an American mass murder duo who perpetrated the Columbine High School massacre, where they killed 13 students and one teacher, and wounded 23 others.
+(Note: Anne Marie Hochhalter, who was one of the wounded students, died in February 2025.
+Harris and Klebold directly wounded 20 people by gunfire; three others received injuries related to the attack.)
+After killing most of their victims in the school library, the two died from suicide by gunshot.
+At the time, the attack was the deadliest high school shooting in United States history.
 (Note: Many early reports said the Columbine massacre was the worst school-related massacre in U.S. history.
 However, the 1927 Bath School disaster (a bombing) left 44 dead.
 The 1966 University of Texas tower shooting was the deadliest school shooting at the time.
 It remained the deadliest public school shooting in American history until the 2012 Sandy Hook elementary school shooting and the deadliest high school shooting until the 2018 Stoneman Douglas High School shooting.)
-It remains one of the most infamous massacres due to the pair inspiring many other school attacks, mass shootings, and bombings.

-The ensuing media frenzy and moral panic led to "Columbine" becoming a byword for school shootings, and becoming one of the most infamous mass shootings ever perpetrated in the United States.
+The ensuing media frenzy and moral panic turned "Columbine" into a byword for school shootings, and the event into one of the most infamous mass shootings.

-Harris and Klebold were both born in 1981.
-Harris was born in Wichita, Kansas, but moved around frequently as a child due to his father's occupation in the United States Air Force, while Klebold was born and raised near Columbine.
-Harris's family eventually settled in Colorado in 1992.
-Shortly after, Harris and Klebold met while they were in the 7th grade.
-Over time, they became increasingly close.
-By the time they were juniors in high school, they were described as inseparable.
-There are differing reports; some say Harris and Klebold were very unpopular students once they were upperclassmen, as well as frequent targets of bullying, while others say they were not near the bottom of the school's social hierarchy and that each had many friends, along with active social lives.
-Columbine High School was alleged to have an intense "jock culture", which saw popular students, mainly athletes, benefit from special treatment from faculty and other students.